Week 3 takeaways: Panic time for Cowboys, Raiders?

 Miami Dolphins 28, Oakland Raiders 20

 All summer the Dolphins swore they weren't the same old Dolphins.
-Ryan Tannehill had a near-perfect passer rating on Sunday, and he's completed 70 percent of his passes in all three games.
+Ryan Tannehill had a near-perfect passer rating on Sunday, and he has completed 70 percent of his passes in all three games.
 But it's this team's ability to fight back and overcome adversity that makes it look different than previous Miami teams.
-Leading the AFC East at 3-0 and heading into Foxborough for a contest against the Patriots, the Dolphins have an opportunity to show us just how real they are this season. -- Cameron Wolfe
+Leading the AFC East at 3-0 and heading into Foxborough for a contest against the Patriots, the Dolphins have an opportunity to show how real they are this season. -- Cameron Wolfe

 For the third time in three games, the Raiders lost despite getting off to a hot start and holding a halftime lead.
 Oakland has outscored its opponents by a combined 35-17 in the first half, but has been outscored 64-17 after halftime.
 It's even more bleak in the fourth quarter, when Oakland has been outscored by a cumulative 37-3.
 And yet, Marshawn Lynch sees a silver lining.
 "To be honest with you, it's like we're just a play away, a check away from being, probably, the most explosive offense in the league." -- Paul Gutierrez